Dylancouzon/Blog-site/README.md

 node install
 ```

-Update your Mysql infos in lib/mysql.js, then execute the db.sql in Mysql.
+Update your Mysql infos in .ENV.EXAMPLE, rename the file .ENV, then execute db.sql in Mysql.
+(The secret must be a random string that will be used to encode the user Sessions).
 ## How to use it
 run the commande